ResidentMario/fahr/README.md

 * `local`
 * `local-gpu`

 A `Dockerfile` and `run.sh` entrypoint are created for you automatically as part of the build process.
-You can generate just these files without actually launching a training job using the `alekseylearn init` command.
+You can generate just these files without actually launching a training job using the `fahr init` command.
 You can also overwrite them yourself if you have custom configuration you want to do.

 Driver-specific configuration details are described in the sections that follow.